TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 - Asus A88XM-A Mainboard
 - Windows 10 x64 Pro

-Here is an 3DMark Advanced Time Spy Test (you won't see much of a difference):
+Here is an 3DMark Advanced Time Spy Test (you won't see much of a difference exept for the OC):

 Before: